 Observe that Equation 3 can be partitioned into two components: the "direct" payoff associated with the application of structural transformations, and the indirect "exposure" payoff associated with the occupancy of intermediate states during the walk itself.
-Thus, it is not necessarily the case that a walk which is "cheap" in terms of low-cost transformations will be optimal overall.
-If a change walk causes the organization to spend long periods of time in a suboptimal state, the accumulated costs of exposure may overwhelm the savings from cutting corners on transformations; similarly, this same principle implies that the order in which changes are made may have a significant impact on the total payoff.
+Thus, a walk that is "cheap" in terms of low-cost transformations may not be optimal overall.
+If a change walk causes the organization to spend long periods of time in a sub-optimal state, the accumulated costs of exposure may overwhelm the savings from cutting corners on transformations; similarly, this same principle implies that the order in which changes are made may have a significant impact on the total payoff.

 For instance, an individual can be replaced by a dismissal followed by a new hire, or by a new hire followed by a dismissal of the original individual.
-The transformations involved are the same in both cases, but the optimal order will depend critically on the relative costs of duplicating versus being short on labor, and on the implementation time associated with hiring and dismissal processes.
-Where hiring is slow and the position in question is critical, it will often make sense to follow the latter procedure.
+In both cases, the transformations are the same, but the optimal order will depend on the relative costs of duplicating versus being short on labor, and on the implementation time for the hiring and dismissal processes.
+When labor is in short supply, the latter procedure is preferable.